Animal Control Officer: Kevin Eller (540) 775-2120 Fax: (540) 775-5770

 11377 Citizens Way King George VA, 22485 Contact Us

-The King George County Animal Pound is located at 11377 Citizens' Way, off Route 3 behind the new Sheriff's office.
+The King George County Animal Shelter is located at 11377 Citizens' Way, off Route 3 behind the new Sheriff's office.

 Kevin J. Eller, Animal Control Supervisor